CodeYourFuture/fieldtrip-js2-coworkers/courses/js2-coworkers/docs/sprint1/tasks/store-data.md

 At the moment people data within the organisation is not stored in a well-organised way and members of the organisation do not have access to it.
 This makes it hard for members to do things like:

 - Find how who their colleagues are
-- Work out who to go for help for particular problems
+- Work out who to go to for help with particular problems
 - See who else is working in their region

 ### User Story